Download the best practice guide:

-It is unlawful for an employer to take adverse action against an employee for reasons related to their pregnancy or their entitlement to parental leave.
+It is unlawful for an employer to discriminate or take other forms of adverse action against an employee because of reasons like their pregnancy or their entitlement to parental leave.
 More information on discrimination and adverse action can be found on the Protections from discrimination at work page, or by contacting the Fair Work Infoline on 13 13 94.

 Back to top

 Want to save this information for later?

 If you might need to read this information again, save it for later so you can access it quickly and easily.